-The Trust prides itself that for the last 3 years it achieved 0% Neet.
-This is a significant achievement given the current economic climate and is another measure that demonstrates that the Trust invests its money in curriculum delivery, intervention, vocational courses and careers guidance effectively.
+The Trust prides itself that for the last 4 years it achieved less than 1% Neet.
+This is a significant achievement given the current economic climate and is another measure that demonstrates that the Trust invests its money in curriculum delivery, intervention, vocational courses and careers guidance.